nyuwireless-unipd/ns3-mmwave/src/internet/doc/tcp.rst

   that derive from class :cpp:class:`TcpSocket`.
 * class :cpp:class:`TcpSocketFactory`: This is used by the layer-4 protocol instance to create TCP sockets of the right type.
+* class :cpp:class:`TcpCongestionOps`: This supports different variants of congestion control-- a key topic of simulation-based TCP research.

 There are presently two active and one legacy implementations of TCP available for |ns3|.